What is a Corporate Pension Plan and How Does It Work?

 With a defined-benefit plan, paying into a pension fund is conceptually simple: your employer commits to paying a specific amount, over the course of your lifetime.
 Crucially, the employer calculates this amount ahead of time, before your retirement.
 They use a formula based on your own age, the length of your service with the company, and your salary at retirement.

 How much can a company contribute to a pension?
-The United States has a maximum permitted retirement benefit of $230,000 in 2020, compared with $225,000 in 2019.
+The United States has a maximum permitted retirement benefit of $230,000 in 2021, the same limit as in 2020.
 This maximum benefit is subject to cost-of-living adjustments (COLA) in future years.

 Both employers and employees can contribute to defined-benefit plans.
 Companies that offer these plans have pension funds from which the defined pension benefits are paid.